Dependence-robust confidence intervals for capture-recapture surveys: Abstract

 \section{Abstract}

-Capture-recapture (CRC) surveys are widely used to estimate the size of a population whose members cannot be enumerated directly.
+Capture-recapture (CRC) surveys are used to estimate the size of a population whose members cannot be enumerated directly.
+CRC surveys have been used to estimate the number of Covid-19 infections, people who use drugs, sex workers, conflict casualties, and trafficking victims.
 When $k$ capture samples are obtained, counts of unit captures in subsets of samples are represented naturally by a $2^k$ contingency table in which one element -- the number of individuals appearing in none of the samples -- remains unobserved.
-In the absence of additional assumptions, the population size is not point-identified.
-Assumptions about independence between samples are often used to achieve point-identification.
-However, real-world CRC surveys often use convenience samples in which independence cannot be guaranteed, and population size estimates under independence assumptions may lack empirical credibility.
-In this work, we apply the theory of partial identification to show that weak assumptions or qualitative knowledge about the nature of dependence between samples can be used to characterize a non-trivial set in which the true population size lies with high probability.
-We construct confidence sets for the population size under bounds on pairwise capture probabilities, and bounds on the highest order interaction term in a log-linear model using two methods: test inversion bootstrap confidence intervals, and profile likelihood confidence intervals.
-We apply these methods to recent survey data to estimate the number of people who inject drugs in Brussels, Belgium. \ where $d_1, d_2 \in \{0, 1\}$.
-Then $N_{00} (r, t)$ is the count of observed individuals who appear in neither sample $r$ nor sample $t$, $N_{10} (r, t)$ is the count of observed individuals who appear in sample $r$ but not in sample $t$, and $N_{11} (r, t)$ is the count of observed individuals who appear in both $r$ and $t$.
-Define the expected value
+In the absence of additional assumptions, the population size is not identifiable (i.e. point-identified).
+Stringent assumptions about the dependence between samples are often used to achieve point-identification.
+However, real-world CRC surveys often use convenience samples in which the assumed dependence cannot be guaranteed, and population size estimates under these assumptions may lack empirical credibility.
+In this work, we apply the theory of partial identification to show that weak assumptions or qualitative knowledge about the nature of dependence between samples can be used to characterize a non-trivial confidence set for the true population size.
+We construct confidence sets under bounds on pairwise capture probabilities using two methods: test inversion bootstrap confidence intervals, and profile likelihood confidence intervals.
+Simulation results demonstrate well-calibrated confidence sets for each method.
+In an extensive real-world study, we apply the new methodology to the problem of using heterogeneous survey data to estimate the number of people who inject drugs in Brussels, Belgium. \ Since $M = m_0 + \sum_{d_1, d_2} m_{d_1 d_2} (r, t)$, we obtain restrictions of the form